Share

 Once you make the deal and sign the contract, then you can blind them with science.
 Show them the algorithms, analytics, and actuarial tables.
 Let the self-indulgence fly!
 The more you talk about how your product or service works, the more value you provide.

 Too many speakers go straight to the product details when speaking from the stage.
 Techies and finanical advisors are the worst.
 They care more about the sim card or the difference between whole life and term life than they care about the people who hear the message.
-The details are a baby's blanket to a speaker who does not want to get personal.
-You have to earn their trust and their business, then you can showcase what you know.

 Until the deal is signed, keep your calculator in your pants.